 - Drink green tea or herbal tea instead of sodas and coffee

-One way I like to support my patients in making One Degree of Change is to hold Purification workshops a couple times a year.
+One way I like to support my patients in making One Degree of Change is to lead Purification group classes a couple times a year.
 This free class allows you to start a reboot of your eating habits and to be more mindful of what you put in your mouth and what you feed your family.
+If you don’t want to wait for the next group class, you can schedule an appointment and get started today!

 One of the main reasons for doing a Purification Program is to eliminate certain foods from our diet either for a short time or perhaps permanently depending on your response to the elimination and reintroduction of the eliminated foods.
 The gut can and does become compromised due to stress, chemicals, medications, poor quality foods, etc. and once compromised it can result in our body rejecting certain foods, becoming inflamed, giving us indigestion, reflux, GERD, irritable bowel, loose stools, rashes, hives, allergies, and the list goes on.
 A gut that has been compromised long term can even lead to auto-immune conditions so it would be to our advantage to address gut issues early and regularly.